-What does Head Like a Hole mean?
+What do you think Head Like a Hole means?

 Nine Inch Nails: Head Like a Hole Meaning